 The Cold, Hard Facts on Cryotherapy

-Cryotherapy, sometimes known as cold therapy, is a medical therapy that involves exposing the body to sub-zero temperatures (between minus 200 to minus 320 degrees Fahrenheit).
+Cryotherapy, sometimes known as cold therapy, is a medical therapy that involves exposing the body to sub-zero temperatures (between -110°c to -160°c).

-The therapy boasts a multitude of benefits, including weight loss, improving sleep, treating skin conditions, improving athletic performance, alleviating depression and reducing pain.
+The therapy boasts a number of benefits, including weight loss, improving sleep, treating skin conditions, improving athletic performance, alleviating depression and reducing pain.
 But does the therapy actually improve your health as has been claimed?
-Or is it just a cool craze that will eventually be refuted by research and potentially serious risks?
-Or is the answer somewhere in between?

 Here are five mind-blowing facts about cryo spa therapy that may answer these questions.

-Since the treatment only lasts three to four minutes, the cold affects your surface temperature but not your body’s internal temperature.
+Since the treatment only lasts three to five minutes, the cold affects your surface temperature but not your body’s internal temperature.
 Therefore, there is no risk of frostbite or abnormally low body temperature.

 A long-standing and common form of cryotherapy is the application of ice or cold packs to injured areas.
 This causes blood vessels to constrict reducing blood flow and alleviating pain, inflammation, and swelling.
 Cryosurgery, another type of localized cold therapy, uses freezing fluids to freeze and remove lesions such as moles, skin tags and prostate cancer.